 Did you know that, not counting some forms of skin cancer, prostate cancer is the most common cancer in American men?
-In the United States, one in nine men will be diagnosed with prostate cancer during the course of their life.
-There is no way to know for sure if you will get prostate cancer, and men have a greater risk of prostate cancer if they are 50 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.
+In the United States, one in eight men will be diagnosed with prostate cancer during the course of their life.
+There is no way to know for sure if you will get prostate cancer, but men have a greater risk of prostate cancer if they are 50 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.

 Can You Reduce the Risk?

-While it's recommended that men discuss the benefits and risks of prostate cancer screening with their doctors, there's also the question if there's a way to reduce the risk of developing prostate cancer in the first place.
+While it's recommended that men discuss the benefits and risks of prostate cancer screening with their doctors, there's also the question of whether there's a way to reduce the risk of developing prostate cancer in the first place.
 Lycopene, vitamin E and selenium are marketed to men as tools to reduce the chance of developing the disease.
 But is supplementation beneficial?
 Can eating specific foods help?

 No Magic Bullet